briggsreschke/twitter-quote-bot/deep_thought/README.md

 #### Print a randomly selected quote to terminal ... could be any quote
-I use them in .bashrc to print a quote when I fire up a shell, and for a twitter bot
+I use them in .bashrc to print a quote when I open a term, and for a twitter bot

 * **42.txt** here is Douglas Adams quotes ... could be any list of quotes
 * **quoted.py** (pretty prints it, adjusting for terminal cols)